VITA-Group/ViT-Anti-Oversmoothing/README.md

 ### Pre-trained Models

-Our pre-trained model parameters can be downloaded from [Google Drive](https://drive.google.com/file/d/1QUO4v-tQpwNpq2BuZjqOawvkfv8IGWCS/view?usp=sharing).
-To evaluate on our pre-trained models, please specify flag `--eval` and `--resume` to the path to the checkpoints.
+Our pre-trained model parameters can be downloaded from [HuggingFace Hub](https://huggingface.co/peihaowang/vit-anti-oversmoothing/tree/main).
+To evaluate our pre-trained models, please specify flags `--eval` and `--resume` to the path to the checkpoints.
 For example, to reproduce our results of `DeiT-S + AttnScale`, one can run the following command:
 ```
 python -m torch.distributed.launch --nproc_per_node=2 --master_port 29701 --use_env \
 main.py --model attnscale_small_12 --batch-size 256 --drop 0.2 \